jopemachine-arvis/arvis/documents/basic-usage.md

 Arvis cannot do anything without installing extensions.

-(Even do not have basic builtin features).
+(Even do not have any builtin features).

 So first, recommend looking for useful extensions.